HOW TO REDUCE STRESS & ACHIEVE ACADEMIC GOALS WITH THE ACADEMIC PLANNER

-Studying can be stressful, but it doesn’t have to!
-Planning is one of the best stress management techniques, and writing your plans, notes, school projects and more in a paper planner helps you retain and remember more information!
+Studying can be stressful, but it doesn’t have to be!
+Planning is one of the best stress management techniques, and writing your plans, notes, school projects, and more in a paper planner helps you retain and remember more information!
 Here are eight easy ways to reduce stress and achieve academic goals with the Erin Condren Academic Planner.

 3. Find a study playlist that inspires you!

 Thousands of students around the world stay focused with custom playlists.
-Explore the best playlists for studying & find your inspiration.
+Explore the best playlists for studying and find your inspiration.
 Pro tip: find a playlist for planning too and set aside 10-20 minutes every week to plan the school week ahead.

-4. Keep assignments, to-dos & academic deadlines in the same place.
+5. Keep assignments, to-dos, and deadlines in the same place.

-If current events require social distancing, set up an online study group with your friends.
+Schedule study group times in the monthly spreads of your planner.
 Nothing beats combining great minds and learning together.
 It’s more fun and keeps you accountable and on track.
+(If social distancing is required, set up an online study group with your friends.)

 7. Tap into motivation through personalization!

-Stay motivated all year long with your favorite motivational quotes, colors & designs.
-If you have a famous quote, saying or song lyric you love, add it to an interchangeable cover for your coiled school planner.
+Stay motivated all year long with your favorite motivational quotes, colors, and designs.
+If you have a famous quote, saying, or song lyric you love, add it to an interchangeable cover for your coiled school planner.
 Switch it out whenever for a new look for your book!